SwissLearningAnalytics/LLMTutor/README.md

 The URL to be used for the non-study mode can be configured via the `VITE_NON_STUDY_MODE_HOSTNAME` environment variable.

 ## Development

+### Create YAML File

+The YAML File contains all information to make a new tutor.
+Most importantly it contains the system message.
+The behaviour of the tutor is guided by this system message, a hidden instruction that controls the LLM’s behaviour.
+Drawing on the system messages used in the existing tutors guidelines were created on how to formulate an effective system message.
+Those guidelines can be found here: [Guidelines YAML File](./tutors/tutors/guidelines_tutor_yaml_file.pdf).
+As these tutors were implemented in German, the guidelines are also provided in German.

 ### Adding Tutors